AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 >
 >This tab is available once the content approval process has been started.

-### Approve content {#approving-content}
+### Approving content {#approving-content}

 >[!CAUTION]
 >
 >To approve a content, a Proof cycle is mandatory.
 Proofs let you approve the display of information, personalization data and check that links are working.
-For more on creating a proof and its lifecycle, refer to the [Send Messages](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof) section.
+For more on creating a proof and its lifecycle, refer to the [Sending Messages](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof) section.
 >
 >The content approval functionalities detailed below are designed to be added to the proof delivery.